 They have a couple of popular layouts for those looking to start the barndominium life, each of which features large porches and patios that are perfect for relaxing after a long day.

-For those who are looking for a sleek metal design, Metal Building Homes offers some stunning options that you can customize to suit your needs.
+For those who are looking for a sleek metal design, HL Custom Homes offers some stunning options that you can customize to suit your needs.
 They mainly build in North Texas.
 Many of our readers in Rhome, Boyd, and Paradise have had their barndos built by HL Custom Homes.

 CMW General Contractors

 CMW General Contractors is another popular builder who offers one and two story barndos that will work within a variety of budgets.

 They’re primarily focused on the Central Texas Hill Country and build a wide variety of different types of structures, including barndominiums.
 They’re located near San Antonio in Spring Branch, TX.